GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 I recommend the [Accessible to all](/accessible/) docs on web.dev.
 There's much we can do to build experiences that are more accessible for everyone.

-{% Img src="image/admin/iMaXm08LsbVKpkNCZEwA.jpg", alt="Screenshot of the web.dev "Accessible to all" collection page.", width="800", height="513" %}
+{% Img src="image/admin/iMaXm08LsbVKpkNCZEwA.jpg", alt="Screenshot of the web.dev 'Accessible to all' collection page.", width="800", height="513" %}